 Myth 7 – Protein shakes are good for a meal replacement

 Many consumers are under the impression that they can drink a shake instead of making a meal.
 Though that is acceptable from time to time, it should not be a daily occurrence.
 I recommend treating protein shakes as a snack or something you drink after your workout, not a meal on it’s own.
-Otherwise, you’re missing out on the healthy bacteria, you’re missing out on all the nutrients contained in food and you’re missing out on the dietary fiber your body needs.
+Otherwise, you’re missing out on the healthy bacteria, you’re missing out on all the nutrients contained in food and you’re missing out on the dietary fibre your body needs.

 There’s nothing wrong with being in a rush and grabbing a protein shake on the go, however don’t think it’s good idea to replace your meals with just liquids.